carlosvin/carlosvin.github.io/posts/choosing-modern-cpp-stack/index.rst

 Project output artifacts
 ------------------------

+When we install the project using Meson_ (Ninja_), we will get some artifacts generated and copied in our system.

 - Shared library: :code:`libuuid`.
 - Header library for developers who want to use the shared library: :code:`include/Uuid.h`.
 - Executable :code:`uuidgen` (UUID_ generator).